mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 header file of the Artifact.
 One Artifact can contain payloads for several update module, so the three files `files`, `type-info` and `meta-data` are taken from the indexed subfolder currently being processed by Mender.

-### `header-augment`

-The `header-augment` directory functions exactly as the `header` directory, but is taken from the `header-augment.tar.gz` file from the Artifact.

-**Warning:** Be very careful with using contents from `header-augment` because it contains unsigned data.
-Unless you specifically need unsigned data in your update module (for example for a binary diff that depends on the device it is targeted against), it is advised not to use the `header-augment` directory.

 ### `tmp`